cheshirekow/cmake_format/cmakelang/doc/configopts.rst

 ====================

-By default, if cmake-format cannot successfully fit everything into the desired linewidth it will apply the last, most agressive attempt that it made.
+By default, if cmake-format cannot successfully fit everything into the desired linewidth it will apply the last, most aggressive attempt that it made.
 If this flag is True, however, cmake-format will print error, exit with non- zero status code, and write-out nothing